viniciusyaunner/viniciusyaunner.github.io/projects.md

 markdown: kramdown
 ---

-<p>I am currently working at as a web and mobile systems developer with a greater focus on the latter.
-In addition, I participate in other projects such as:</p>
+I am currently working at as a web and mobile systems developer with a greater focus on the latter.
+In addition, I participate in other projects such as:

 <ul>
 <li><a href="https://github.com/cypherpunksbr/cypherpunks.com.br" target="_blank">Cypherpunks Brasil.</a></li>